moledoc/moledoc/Git/README.md

 git push origin --delete <remote-branch-name>
 ```

-When using git-worktree, we can use the following commands:
+When using git-worktree, we can use the following commands to work with branches:

 ```sh
 # make new branch